Medicare Part B (Medical Insurance)

-You pay nothing for this service if your doctor or other health care provider accepts
+You pay nothing for the screening if your doctor or other health care provider accepts

 Things to know

-Before your first screening, you’ll need to schedule an appointment with your doctor to discuss the benefits and risks of lung cancer screenings.
-You and your doctor can decide if a screening is right for you.
+Before your first lung cancer screening, you’ll need to schedule an appointment with your doctor or other health care provider to discuss the benefits and risks and decide if a screening is right for you.